akritee706/CodSoft/README.md

 # CodSoft
-I am currently  doing an internship at CodSoft and here are my projects
+I am currently doing an internship at CodSoft.
+I have made a portfolio using HTML and CSS.
+This project gave me a lot of knowledge and experience.